wmde/fundraising-banners-until-2022/doc/adr/002-Component-Communication.md

 }
 ```

-## Pros and cons of Options

-### `registerXXX` callbacks
-#### Pros
-- Currently used, no changes needed
-- Flexibility to use function and property names that fit best

-#### Cons
-- An unfamiliar pattern for new developers
-- Looking up what's happening means jumping between 3 places in the code - the child class, the call to the set function
-  in the parent class, the child component in the parent class and the register function
-- It's hard to navigate in the IDE - jumping to the definition of the property results in the empty function instead of
-  the `registerXXX` function
-- The Parent class needs to define an additional `registerXXX` function
-- The naming flexibility can lead to confusion.
-Might be better to use a naming convention and renaming existing methods.

-### `ref` to child component
-#### Pro
-The simple use case is easy

-#### Cons
-- Only works with direct parent-child relationships
-- Can trigger re-render of parent when child changes
-- We can't use functional components with hooks as children
-- Forces children to implement a specific interface, otherwise calling a method from the parent will break.
-- We always have to check for the `.current` property of the reference to avoid calling methods on an empty object

-### Event Bus / Command Bus
-#### Pros
-- We can visualize/list the events/commands and their handlers, helping us to understand the timings
-- Easier debugging by adding a logger middleware to the bus or looking at the registered handlers/subscribers
-- Event handlers/command subscribers for grandchild components don't need to be passed as props through a child component,
-  but attach directly to the bus.
-- Easier code navigation in the IDE with "Go to usages" and "Go to definition"
-- More type safety and intelligent IDE autocompletion through constructor parameters for the event
-- Most portable solution: when switching from Preact to Vue, we only need to replace `useCommandBus`/`useEventBus`
-  (a utility function which returns the bus singleton from the module) with Vue's [`inject`](https://composition-api.vuejs.org/api.html#dependency-injection)
-  function.

-#### Cons
-- Danger to leave events/commands unhandled - more burden on the acceptance test
-- Might be harder to understand
-- In event handlers, the child components code at least conceptually "knows" about other components and their code to attach an event handler.
-  This can lead to code dependencies.
-  Example: The progress bar must react to `bannerTransitionHasFinished`.
-This could be mitigated by a
-  "mapping" middleware, that translates component-specific events into more generalized events.
-  But it might be hard to always stick to the "noun + past tense verb" convention, and the mapper might soon resemble a command bus.
-- It might be tempting to implement a `target` property in the event object,
-  breaking the independence of the event subscribers from event emitters.

-### Animation State
 #### Pros
 - Most idiomatic solution
 - Some type hinting with `PropTypes`, although the function parameters can't be hinted